-DX publishes special issues and special issue sections focused on important and emerging topics in the field of study.
-Ideas for special issues and special issue sections are proposed by the journal's editorial board, but the journal will also consider proposals for special issues submitted by members of the wider research community.
-All proposals are assessed for quality and relevance by the Editor-in-Chief and the editorial office.
+International Review of Applied Linguistics in Language Teaching publishes special and thematic issues focused on important and emerging topics in the field of study.
+Ideas for special issues are proposed by the journal's editorial board, but the journal will also consider proposals for special issues submitted by members of the wider research community.
+All proposals are assessed for quality and relevance by the Editor(s)-in-Chief and the editorial office.

-The journal has established a rigorous process to ensure that all manuscripts submitted for special issues follow the same high-quality standards and peer review process as regular manuscripts.
-Each special issue has a dedicated Guest Editor who is responsible for the coordinating the peer review process of all manuscripts submitted for the special issue (section).
-The Editor-in-Chief checks the initial manuscript and assigns it to the appropriate Guest Editor.
+The journal has established a rigorous process to ensure that any special issue manuscripts follow the same high-quality standards and peer review processes as regular manuscripts.
+Each special issue has (a) dedicated Guest Editor(s) who is/are responsible for the coordination of the peer review process of any manuscripts submitted to the special issue in the online submission system.
+The Editor(s)-in-Chief or the editorial office check(s) the initial manuscript and assigns it to the appropriate Guest Editor.
 The Guest Editor invites reviewers and makes recommendations on revisions and final decisions.

-The Editor-in-Chief has an oversight of the entire process within the online submission system and is responsible for the final decision on all manuscripts.
+The Editor(s)-in-Chief has/have oversight of the entire process within the online submission system and is/are responsible for the final decision on all manuscripts.